sketch2code-mit/data-generation/README.md

 - `templates`
 - `landing.json`
 - `data_generation.ipynb`
+- `data`

-The resulting pairs of HTML and CSS files are located in the `data` directory.
+  - The resulting pairs of HTML and CSS files are located in the this directory.